top of page

 Currently, Somerset County is the worst performing school district in Maryland, with 90% of its students cannot do math at their grade level and only 1/3 of students can read at their grade level.

-ACLU's ignorance coupled with their "skin color activism" represents the most reprehensible mission of any non profit organization in Maryland.
+The ACLU's ignorance coupled with their "skin color activism" represents the most reprehensible mission of any non-profit organization in Maryland.

 -Somerset County Board of Education